DO I NEED A LIVING TRUST?

 Why does this matter?

-- Your minor children may be placed with somebody you never wanted them to be with.
+- Your minor children will be placed in a home until a suitable guardian is appointed, and may be placed with somebody you never wanted them to be with-ever.

 - At 18 years of age, children are considered an adult, which is the legal age of distribution.
-Children would receive their entire inheritance at age 18 without a will.
-Yikes!
+Children would receive their entire inheritance at age 18 without a Will.

 - The people getting your stuff and your money (your beneficiaries) may not be those you wanted to have what the court decides to give them.